sebnitu/vrembem/packages/modal/README.md

 </div>
 ```

-Modal dialogs—the dialog elements within a modal—are defined using the `modal__dialog` class.
+The dialog element of a modal is defined using the `modal__dialog` class.
 Modal dialogs should also be given the `role` attribute with a value of either [`dialog`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/dialog_role) or [`alertdialog`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/alertdialog_role) and the `aria-modal` attribute with a value of `true`.
 Authors should provide modal dialogs with [`aria-labelledby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-labelledby) and [`aria-describedby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-describedby) attributes if applicable to further improve accessibility.

 ```html
 <div id="modal-id" class="modal">